jojosaladd/joannablumstudio/_pages/about.md

 <p class="mb-5">
   <img class="shadow-lg rounded-circle" src="{{site.baseurl}}/assets/images/avatar.png" alt="avatar" style="width: 300px;" /></p>
 <p>Hello!
 I'm Joanna.
-With over a decade of experience as a fashion designer, technical designer, and pattern maker in Los Angeles, I'm currently working as a freelance technical designer while studying full-time.
+With almost a decade of experience as a fashion designer and technical designer in Los Angeles, I'm currently working as a freelance technical designer while studying full-time.
 During my free time, I run this blog.
 It's my space to share insights about fashion, pattern making, crafting, and sewing – things I'm passionate about.
 Join me in connecting with fellow fashion enthusiasts and anyone who loves a good sewing or crafting session.
 I hope you find something you like on the blog! 💗 </p>

 <h4>Q & A</h4>